TL;DR:

 | Dry on medium heat | Use dryer balls and remove towels slightly damp to preserve softness and fiber integrity. |

-The most damaging habit I see is the instinct to add more product when something isn’t working.
-More detergent, more fabric softener, more bleach.
-Each addition makes the problem worse.
-The towels get stiffer, duller, and less absorbent with every wash.
-What actually works is the opposite: less detergent, no softener, and a periodic reset with oxygen bleach and vinegar.
+The most damaging habit I see is the instinct to add more product when something isn't working, more detergent, more softener, more bleach.
+Each addition makes the problem worse: the towels get stiffer, duller, and less absorbent.
+What actually works is the opposite, less detergent, no softener, and a periodic reset with vinegar (and, for all-white towels, oxygen bleach).

 Storage matters more than people realize, too.
-Storing towels in humid conditions or stacking them before they’re fully dry creates the mildew smell that no amount of washing fully eliminates.
+Stacking towels before they're fully dry creates the mildew smell that no amount of washing fully removes.
 Fold them only when completely dry and store them in a ventilated space.
+Our scallop piping bath towels hold up beautifully to this kind of consistent, gentle care.

 — Oguzhan